polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     -   Create the following DNS Host (A) records:

-        -   **s03-ascs-v0 10.0.1.6** (this IP address must match the IP address that will be assigned to the front end of the ASCS-layer internal load balancer)
+        -   **s03-ascs-v0 10.0.1.6** (This IP address must match the IP address that will be assigned to the front end of the ASCS-layer internal load balancer.)

-        -   **s03-ascs-ers0 10.0.1.8** (this IP address must match the IP address that will be assigned to the first Azure VM of the ASCS-layer)
+        -   **s03-ascs-ers0 10.0.1.8** (This IP address must match the IP address that will be assigned to the first Azure VM of the ASCS-layer.)

-        -   **s03-ascs-ers1 10.0.1.9** (this IP address must match the IP address that will be assigned to the second Azure VM of the ASCS-layer)
+        -   **s03-ascs-ers1 10.0.1.9** (This IP address must match the IP address that will be assigned to the second Azure VM of the ASCS-layer.)

-        -   **s03-di-v0 10.0.1.28** (this IP address must match the IP address that will be assigned to the SAP Primary Application Server s0-di-0)
+        -   **s03-di-v0 10.0.1.28** (This IP address must match the IP address that will be assigned to the SAP Primary Application Server s0-di-0.)

-        -   **s03-di-v1 10.0.1.29** (this IP address must match the IP address that will be assigned to the SAP Additional Application Server s0-di-1)
+        -   **s03-di-v1 10.0.1.29** (This IP address must match the IP address that will be assigned to the SAP Additional Application Server s0-di-1.)

-    -   Enable non-secure updates
+    -   Enable non-secure updates.

 -   In the contoso.com Active Directory:

-    -   Create an organizational unit in the root of the contoso.com domain named **S03** that will host SAP-specific users and groups
+    -   Create an organizational unit in the root of the contoso.com domain named **S03** that will host SAP-specific users and groups.

     -   Create the following user accounts with non-expiring password set to **demo\@pass123** that will be used to facilitate the SAP implementation:

         -   **s03-su**: member of contoso\\Domain Admins and contoso\\Administrators.
-You will use this account to perform all operating system level configuration tasks, including installation of all SAP components
+You will use this account to perform all operating system level configuration tasks, including installation of all SAP components.

-        -   **s03-db-0-sqlsvc**: you will use this account to configure SQL Server 2017 services on the first SQL Server VM
+        -   **s03-db-0-sqlsvc**: you will use this account to configure SQL Server 2017 services on the first SQL Server VM.

-        -   **s03-db-1-sqlsvc**: you will use this account to configure SQL Server 2017 services on the second SQL Server VM
+        -   **s03-db-1-sqlsvc**: you will use this account to configure SQL Server 2017 services on the second SQL Server VM.

-1. In the Azure portal, navigate to the newly created resource group
+1. In the Azure portal, navigate to the newly created resource group.

-2. In the Overview section, in the list of resource group resources, select **adVNET**
+2. In the Overview section, in the list of resource group resources, select **adVNET**.

-3. On the **adVNET** blade, select **Subnets**
+3. On the **adVNET** blade, select **Subnets**.

-4. From the **adVNET -- Subnets** blade, add a subnet named **sapSubnet** with the IP address range **10.0.1.0/24**, and select **OK**
+4. From the **adVNET -- Subnets** blade, add a subnet named **sapSubnet** with the IP address range **10.0.1.0/24**, and select **OK**.

-5. From the **adVNET -- Subnets** blade, add a subnet named **s2dSubnet** with the IP address range **10.0.2.0/24**, and select **OK**
+5. From the **adVNET -- Subnets** blade, add a subnet named **s2dSubnet** with the IP address range **10.0.2.0/24**, and select **OK**.

-6. On the **adVNET** blade, select **DNS servers**
+6. On the **adVNET** blade, select **DNS servers**.

-7. On the **adVNET -- DNS servers** blade, verify your DNS configuration shows a custom DNS server with the IP addresses of **10.0.0.4 and 10.0.0.5**
+7. On the **adVNET -- DNS servers** blade, verify your DNS configuration shows a custom DNS server with the IP addresses of **10.0.0.4 and 10.0.0.5**.

-8. In the s03-RG Resource Group Overview section and in the list of resource group resources, select **adPDC**
+8. In the s03-RG Resource Group Overview section and in the list of resource group resources, select **adPDC**.

-9. On the **adPDC** blade, select **Connect** to connect to the **adPDC** VM via RDP
+9. On the **adPDC** blade, select **Connect** to connect to the **adPDC** VM via RDP.

-10. When prompted, sign in with the Active Directory Domain Admin account credentials (**contoso\\demouser** username and **demo\@pass123** password)
+10. When prompted, sign in with the Active Directory Domain Admin account credentials (**contoso\\demouser** username and **demo\@pass123** password).

 11. Once connected to the adPDC VM, start DNS Manager console, expand the **adPDC** , **Forward Lookup Zones**, and **contoso.com** nodes, and, in the **contoso.com** zone, create Host (A) records with the following settings:

     -   Name: **s03-ascs-v0**

-        -   Data: **10.0.1.6** - this IP address must match the IP address that will be assigned to the front end of the s03-lb-ascs internal load balancer (that will be deployed in the next task of this exercise)
+        -   Data: **10.0.1.6** - This IP address must match the IP address that will be assigned to the front end of the s03-lb-ascs internal load balancer (that will be deployed in the next task of this exercise).

             ![Screenshot of the Host A record and its IP address.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image2.png)

     -   Name: **s03-ascs-ers0**

-        -   Data: **10.0.1.8** - this IP address must match the IP address that will be assigned to s03-ascs-0 Azure VM (that will be deployed in the next task of this exercise)
+        -   Data: **10.0.1.8** - This IP address must match the IP address that will be assigned to s03-ascs-0 Azure VM (that will be deployed in the next task of this exercise).

             ![Screenshot of the Host A record and its IP address.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image3.png)

     -   Name: **s03-ascs-ers1**

-        -   Data: **10.0.1.9** - this IP address must match the IP address that will be assigned to s03-ascs-1 Azure VM (that will be deployed in the next task of this exercise)
+        -   Data: **10.0.1.9** - This IP address must match the IP address that will be assigned to s03-ascs-1 Azure VM (that will be deployed in the next task of this exercise).

             ![Screenshot of the Host A record and its IP address.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image4.png)

     -   Name: **s03-di-v0**

-        -   Data: **10.0.1.28** - this IP address must match the IP address that will be assigned to the SAP Primary Application Server s0-di-0
+        -   Data: **10.0.1.28** - This IP address must match the IP address that will be assigned to the SAP Primary Application Server s0-di-0.

             ![Screenshot of the Host A record and its IP address.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image5.png)

     -   Name: **s03-di-v1**

-        -   Data: **10.0.1.29** - this IP address must match the IP address that will be assigned to the SAP Additional Application Server s0-di-1
+        -   Data: **10.0.1.29** - This IP address must match the IP address that will be assigned to the SAP Additional Application Server s0-di-1.

             ![Screenshot of the Host A record and its IP address.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image6.png)